Your Behind-the-Lens Marketing Guide

 Does this sound like you?

-You began your career at least 10 years ago; you moved from shooting all film to now shooting digital; you’ve begun to get proficient in PhotoShop; you realize you need to have a good web site; and you feel increasingly overwhelmed by how many other non-photography business skills you seem to need in order to keep up.
+You realize you need to have a good web site and other online promotional strategies but you feel increasingly overwhelmed by how many other non-photography business skills you seem to need in order to keep up.